PoisotLab/ms_network_prediction/manuscript.md

-In order to predict networks across space, we need to combine multiple models---one which predicts what the species pool will be at a given location, and one to predict what interaction networks composed from this species pool are likely (see _conceptual figure_).
+In order to predict networks across space, we need to combine multiple models---one which predicts what the species pool will be at a given location, and one to predict what interaction networks composed from this species pool are likely (see @fig:conceptual).
 Both of these models contain uncertainty.
 The Bayesian paradigm provides a convenient solution to this---if we have a chain of models where each model feeds into the next, we can sample from the posterior of the input models.
 A different approach is _ensemble modeling_ which combines the